openlawteam/tribute-ui/README.md

 ## Running the local graph-node

-Clone the https://github.com/openlawteam/tribute-contracts repo and from the root open up a terminal, `npm ci`.

-Follow the instructions [here](https://github.com/openlawteam/tribute-contracts/tree/master/docker) to setup and run the local graph-node.
+Follow the instructions [here](https://github.com/openlawteam/tribute-subgraph/blob/main/docker/README.md) to set up and run the local graph-node and to deploy the mandatory core subgraph and any optional adapter/extension subgraphs.

 ## GitHub Pages Deployments